apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ---

-Apache StreamPark Flink Kubernetes is based on [Flink Native Kubernetes](https://ci.apache.org/projects/flink/flink-docs-stable/docs/deployment/resource-providers/native_kubernetes/) and support deployment modes as below：
+Apache StreamPark™ Flink Kubernetes is based on [Flink Native Kubernetes](https://ci.apache.org/projects/flink/flink-docs-stable/docs/deployment/resource-providers/native_kubernetes/) and support deployment modes as below：

 * Native-Kubernetes Application
 * Native-Kubernetes Session
-At now, one Apache StreamPark only supports one Kubernetes cluster.You can submit [Fearure Request Issue](https://github.com/apache/incubator-streampark/issues) , when multiple Kubernetes clusters are needed.
+At now, one Apache StreamPark™ only supports one Kubernetes cluster.You can submit [Fearure Request Issue](https://github.com/apache/incubator-streampark/issues) , when multiple Kubernetes clusters are needed.
 <br></br>

 ## Environments requirement

-Additional operating environment to run Apache StreamPark Flink-K8s is as below:
+Additional operating environment to run Apache StreamPark™ Flink-K8s is as below:
 * Kubernetes
-* Maven（Apache StreamPark runNode）
+* Maven（Apache StreamPark™ runNode）
-* Docker（Apache StreamPark runNode）
+* Docker（Apache StreamPark™ runNode）

-Apache StreamPark entity can be deployed on Kubernetes nodes, and can also be deployed on node out of Kubernetes cluster when there are **smooth network** between the node and cluster.
+Apache StreamPark™ entity can be deployed on Kubernetes nodes, and can also be deployed on node out of Kubernetes cluster when there are **smooth network** between the node and cluster.
 <br></br>